Compare other products

 How to pick the best super fund

 - High long-term returns.
-Look for funds with a consistent track record of strong returns over the long term (funds with 10-year returns above 7% p.a. are among the top performers).
+A consistent track record of strong returns over the long term (funds with 10-year returns above 8% p.a. are among the top performers).

 - Low fees.
-Higher fees can significantly eat into your retirement savings.
-Opt for funds with lower fees without compromising on performance (aim for annual fees less than 1.5% of your super balance).
+Opt for afund with lower fees without compromising on performance (aim for annual fees less than 1% of your super balance).

 - Investment strategy aligns with your age.
-Younger investors might prefer high-growth options, whereas those nearing retirement may prioritise stability and have a shorter investing time horizon for a portion of their balance.
-If needing access to funds in the next 3-5 years, it's important to be invested in a lower risk option.
+Younger investors might prefer high-growth options, whereas those nearing retirement may prioritise stability and prefer to be invested in a lower risk option.

 - Access to insurance cover.
-Does the fund offers members cost-effective life, TPD and salary continuance policies?
+Does the fund offer members cost-effective life, TPD and income protection policies?

 "I only moved to Australia 6 years ago so I'm playing catch up with my super.
 For me, low fees are important and to know my money isn't being invested in something that's destroying the planet.
 I also cancelled the life insurance inside my super because the premiums increase every year."